schyuler/Chamoru-Transcript-Word-Counter/README.md

-# HonggaMona
+# Chamoru Transcript Word Count

-A word frequency analysis of the Hongga Mo'na transcripts.
+Program to clean transcripts that are in Chamoru and provide a list of word frequencies.
 This will be used to support language learners by helping students target their vocabulary building efforts.
+The transcript used in this particular file is a copy of the Hongga Mo'na transcripts.

 ## About Hongga Mo'na